jgergic/gooddata.github.com/_posts/2010-12-10-migration-to-gooddata-cl-1.2.md

 # New GoodData CL Version 1.2 Is Here

-Starting today when you download the latest version of GoodData CL, you will get the new v1.2.
+Starting today, when you download the latest version of GoodData CL, you will get the new v1.2.
 It has been in preparation for weeks.
 Here is a run-down of new features and important migration information for existing projects:

 ## New Features: